dmulyalin/NORFAB/docs/norfab_docker_deployment.md

 docker compose build
 ```

-Once build finished we can start the containers:
+Once build finishes we can start the containers:

 ```
 docker compose start